crnd-inc/crnd-web/crnd_web_action_reload/README.rst

 |badge2| |badge4| |badge5|

-CRND Web Action Reload is designed to reload the view by adding code to the action method: return { 'type': 'ir.actions.reload' }
+CRND Web Action Reload is designed to reload the view by adding code to the action method: return { 'type': 'ir.actions.reload.view' }

 This module is part of the Bureaucrat ITSM project.
 You can try it by the references below.